ken-ux/memory-card/README.md

 This is a web implementation of a memory game built with React.
 The main goals of this project were to use hooks to manage and utilize state while fetching and using data from an external API.
 The [PokéAPI](https://pokeapi.co/) was used for this project.

+Live version of this project can be found here: [https://ken-ux.github.io/memory-card/](https://ken-ux.github.io/memory-card/)

 ## How to Play

 Clicking on a Pokémon gives you a point.
 You gain more points by consecutively clicking Pokémon that you haven't before.
 To win the game, you need to click all the Pokémon once without breaking the chain.